-&lt;sup>1 The integrated card is a combination of two or more business lines (e.g., purchase and travel) on a single card.
-DOL does not use an integrated card.
+1 The integrated card is a combination of two or more business lines (e.g., purchase and travel) on a single card.
+DOL does not use any integrated cards.

-&lt;sup>2 GSA SmartPay Sales, Transactions, and Account Holder Data (FY 2009 - April 2023) - Bank Data by Year: https://smartpay.gsa.gov/content/sales-transactions-account-holder-data framework listed in Figure 1.
+2 GSA SmartPay, Sales, Transactions and Card/Account Holder Data (FY 2009- September 2023) - Bank Data by Year: https://smartpay.gsa.gov/content/sales-transactions-account-holder-data

+We assessed the residual risks3 as of September 30, 2023, associated with each key program objective based on the results of the procedures performed.
+We then assigned a risk impact and risk likelihood level based on the DOL OIG framework listed in Figure 1.
 Risk impact is the likely magnitude that the risks would have on the key objective.
 Risk likelihood is the level of possibility that a risk will occur that affects the key objective.
 A risk level was then assigned ranging from very low to very high.
 An overall risk assessment for the purchase and travel card programs was made based on the aggregation of their respective individual key objective risks.